-A software application can be treated 'Trusted' if it is published by a Trusted Software publisher/vendor.
-To prove the authenticity of their executables, software publishers digitally sign their software using a code signing certificate obtained from a Trusted Certificate Authority (CA).
-If you would like to know more about this process, refer to Background details later in this section.
+A program is considered safe to run if it is digitally signed by a 'Trusted Software publisher'.
+To prove their software is the genuine article, publishers digitally sign their software using a code signing certificate.
+If you would like to know more about this process, see Background details later in this section.